bio-raum/gabi/docs/usage.md

 ### `--fast_ref` [ default = false ]

 By default, Gabi uses a comprehensive reference database to identify the best reference match per assembly.
 This can take a substantial amount of time, depending on completeness of the assembly and hardware.
 If you do not care about the best reference, but are happy with a "close enough" inference to get the correct species only, you can set this option to true.
 This will then run a reduced version of the database with a focus on covering relevant taxonomic groups at a much less dense sampling.
-Note that some of the Quast metrics will notably deteriorate.
+Note that some of the Quast metrics may notably deteriorate as you are no longer guaranteed to get the closest possible match.

 ### `--run_name` [ default = null]